kuzzleio/documentation-old/src/guide/essentials/document-metadata.md

 ## How metadata are physically stored

-Documents metadata are managed by Kuzzle and cannot be changed using the API.
+Documents metadata is managed by Kuzzle and cannot be changed using the API.
-They are stored in Elasticsearch directly inside the document, under the `_kuzzle_info` sub-object.
+Metadata is stored in the _kuzzle_info field of each document in Elasticsearch.

 Kuzzle is able to handle documents without metadata, either because they were inserted without using Kuzzle or before Kuzzle was used.
 In either case, metadata will be automatically be added when these documents are updated.